Boomerang Distillation Enables Zero-Shot Model Size Interpolation: Boomerang Distillation: Knowledge Distillation with Student Patching

 The initialized student model is then trained via distillation to recover performance while remaining aligned to the teacher model, which will enable subsequent interpolation by patching the student model (Section \ref{sec:boomerang_distillation:student_patch}). \looseness-1

 Given a training sequence $x=(x_{1},\dots,x_{L})\sim\mathcal{X}$ of $L$ tokens, let $\vz^{T}_{j}=\mT(x_{<j})$ and $\vz^{S}_{j}=\mS(x_{<j})$ be the logits of the teacher and student model for the $j$-th token.
 Following standard knowledge distillation approaches~\citep{hinton2015distilling,muralidharan2024compact}, in addition to the cross entropy loss $\mathcal{L}_{\mathrm{CE}}(x_{j}\mid x_{<j}; \vtheta_{S})$, we add a KL divergence loss: where $\tau$ is a temperature parameter.
 To further align representations, we introduce a cosine distance loss~\citep{sanh2019distilbert}, which encourages the hidden states of the student across all layers to remain close to those of the teacher model.
 We refer to this as the \textit{alignment loss}.
+The key idea is to ensure the student layer approximates the teacher block's output, so we can swap the teacher block back in to create interpolated models (\S\ref{sec:boomerang_distillation:student_patch}).
 We align the hidden states of the $i$-th layer in the student model with the hidden states produced by teacher block $\textbf{b}^{(i)}$, which corresponds to the $(\ell_{i+1}-1)$-th layer in the teacher, using a cosine distance loss: where $\vx^{(S,i)}_{j}$ and $\vx^{(T, \ell_{i+1}-1)}_{j}$ are the hidden states of $i$-th layer of the student and $(\ell_{i+1}-1)$-th layer of the teacher for the $j$-th token given input $x_{<j}$.

 The full training objective for the student is therefore:

 where $\lambda_{\mathrm{KL}}>0$ and $\lambda_{\mathrm{cos}}>0$ are hyperparameters tuned to weigh the three loss terms (Appendix \ref{app:hyperparameters}). \looseness-1